oscarotero/psr7-middlewares/README.md

 $map->get('hello', '/hello/{name}', function ($request, $response, $myApp) {

-    //The route values are stored into parameters
+    //The route parameters are stored as attributes
     $name = $request->getAttribute('name');

     //You can get also the route instance